Miharu Takizakura

 Heavy traffic!
 Arrive early or late!

-I had planned to arrive in the afternoon, but by the time I reached the parking lot it was already 2pm.
+I had planned to arrive in the early afternoon, but by the time I reached the parking lot it was 2 PM.

-The parking lot is large and there are plenty of spaces available, but the reason for the congestion is probably because there is only one entrance.
+The parking lot is large and there are plenty of spaces available, but congestion is likely due to the single entrance.

-To ensure smooth entry, it is recommended to arrive at the venue early.
+To ensure smooth entry, it is recommended to arrive early.

 There are so many stalls that you'll probably be full before you even see the Takizakura!